AkumaVenom/Desktop-Pal-App-Win64/README.md

 -Implemented high quality TTS Kokoro 82M voice model "Heart" for selection as the A.I's voice

 -Implemented fastest TTS "Libritts_R Medium" for selection as the A.I's voice

-v0.0.9.0 Update:

-Implemented High Quality TTS Kokoro 82M voice model Jessica for the A.I's voice

-v0.0.8.0 Update:

-Updated app to UE5.5 - Big improvement running gguf models

-updated the code for the chat history save data - save data improvement

-v0.0.7.1 Update:

-Changed the app controls.

-Changed the packaged build of the app from development to shipping

-v0.0.7.0 Update:

--Use Voice Commands and typing to her To Dress the A.I and you will also get a response from her to.

-Commands:

-Dress her in her regular attire: "Put on your normal clothes"

-Dress her in her bikini attire: "Put on your bikini suit"

-Dress her in her sleep attire: "Put on your sleep wear"

 ===========================================================